-Advising Sprint Corp. and SoftBank Group Corp., the controlling shareholder of Sprint, on the proposed all stock merger of Sprint and T-Mobile US, Inc. The total implied enterprise value for Sprint in the transaction is approximately $59 billion and the aggregate for the combined company enterprise value is approximately $146 billion.
+Advised Sprint Corp. and SoftBank Group Corp., the controlling shareholder of Sprint, on all stock merger of Sprint and T-Mobile US, Inc. The total implied enterprise value for Sprint in the transaction was approximately $59 billion and the aggregate for the combined company enterprise value was approximately $146 billion.

-Representing Sprint Corp. and SoftBank Group Corp. in the divestiture of certain assets, including Sprint’s prepaid businesses and 800 MHz spectrum assets, to DISH Network Corporation for total consideration of approximately $5 billion in connection with Sprint’s pending merger with T-Mobile.
+Represented Sprint Corp. and SoftBank Group Corp. in the divestiture of certain assets, including Sprint’s prepaid businesses and 800 MHz spectrum assets, to DISH Network Corporation for total consideration of approximately $5 billion in connection with Sprint’s merger with T-Mobile.

 Represented VMware in connection with Dell’s $67 billion acquisition of EMC, VMware’s parent company.
 VMware is the “crown jewel” in the transaction, and Dell will issue VMware tracking stock.

 Represented VMware in its structuring and negotiations with Dell, the world’s largest private technology company, in connection with Dell’s recap transaction involving the exchange of Dell’s VMware tracking stock for Dell’s Class C common stock and cash.
 The majority of the funding for the cash portion of the exchange transaction consisted of proceeds from VMware’s US$11 billion pro rata special dividend to all holders of VMware common stock.